 - Habitual or flagrant disregard of vehicle control regulations by students is grounds for suspension or expulsion from the institution.

 - Habitual or flagrant continued disregard of parking relations by a college employee may affect the individual's salary and continuation of employment (ARS §15-1449C).

 - If a person fails to respond to a notice of violation of a parking and traffic regulation, a report may be sent to the appropriate Vice President or Director for action.

 When a notice of violation of the Parking and Traffic Regulations is issued, the recipient shall either pay the penalty directly or request and opportunity to be heard before the College Parking and Traffic Appeals Officer.

-- Payment: All monetary penalties shall be paid to the cashier in the college business office.
+- Payment: All monetary penalties shall be paid to Student Business Services in the college business office.
 Payment may be made by mail or in person.
 Mailing instructions and penalties are listed on the notice.
 No violation will be considered cleared until the correct amount has been paid.
 If a violator loses the copy of the notice, information concerning the notice must be obtained from the Public Safety Office.

 - Unpaid Notices: A citation unpaid after fifteen (15) business days following the day the notice was issued shall be considered delinquent and doubled, unless a request for a hearing has been made to the Parking and Traffic Appeals Officer within this period.

 The Maricopa District utilizes a registration hold system to enforce academic and fiscal responsibilities.
 A hold prevents a student with unpaid notices from registering for classes and from receiving copies of transcripts and records.
 This hold is released only upon payment of delinquent notice(s) at the college business office.
 Delinquent citations held by a college employee may affect salary and continued employment (ARS §15-1449 C).
 If a person fails to respond to a notice of violation of a parking and traffic regulation, a report may be sent to the appropriate dean or director for action.